0x4248/key_detect/README.md

 # ⌨️ key_detect

-A simple key detection program for testing the keyboard.
+A simple key detection program for testing the keyboard and figuring out the key codes you keyboard sends.

 ## ❓ Usage
 To use this program, simply run the following command and press any key on the keyboard.
 To exit the program, press `Ctrl+C`.